 Benefits of Evening Yoga Routines

-Deep breathing techniques practiced in yoga also play a critical role.
+Deep breathing techniques practiced in also play a critical role.
 Focusing on breath creates space for mindfulness, which helps individuals let go of the day’s worries.
 This combination can reduce cortisol levels, the hormone associated with stress.

 Enhancing Sleep Quality Through Relaxation Techniques

 Evening yoga routine techniques like Legs-Up-The-Wall or Corpse Pose help you let go of physical and mental tension.
-These yoga for sleep poses can calm your mind and induce deeper sleep naturally.
+These poses can calm your mind and induce deeper sleep naturally.
 By incorporating bedtime yoga into your schedule, your body receives clear signals that it’s time to wind down, preparing for peaceful slumber.

 Best Yoga Poses for Improved Sleep